abaka82/pean/README.md

-#PEAN.JS

-PEAN.JS is a full-stack JavaScript open-source solution, which provides a solid starting point for [PostgreSQL](http://www.postgresql.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
-The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a PEAN.JS application:
 * PostgreSQL - Go through [PostegreSQL Official Website](http://www.postgresql.org/) and proceed to their [Official Documentation](http://www.postgresql.org/docs/), which should help you understand PostgreSQL better.